14 Day Croatia Itinerary – Zagreb, Dubrovnik & Beyond

 This municipality is famous for great wine, tasty food, and internationally acclaimed olive oil.
 Here’s where you’ll discover authentic Mediterranean cuisine.
 Visit the ancient amphitheater of Pula and discover charming villages throughout Istria – make sure to stop in local taverns and enjoy.

-After Pula, it’s time to head to Dalmatia, to which the majority of the Croatian coast belongs.
+After Pula, it’s the best time to head to the Dalmatian Coast, to which the majority of the Croatian coast belongs.
 The first city in Dalmatia should be Šibenik with its beautiful archipelago.

 14 Day Croatia Itinerary - Sibenik

 This city is famous for its fortification system and offers beautiful viewpoints.
 You can discover various architectural styles from its rich history.
-When in Šibenik, make sure to visit some of the islands near it, such as Zlarin or Murter.
-If you’d like to explore nature, make sure to visit the Krka national park, which you can travel by boat or bus.
+When in Šibenik, make sure to visit some of the nearby islands, such as Zlarin or Murter.
+If you’d like to explore the Great Outdoors, then nature lovers should make sure to visit the Krka National Park, which you can get to by boat, car, or bus.

 Another Dalmatian city you can’t skip is Split.
-Home to the Diocletian’s Palace, it’s filled with Roman architecture and ruins.
+Home to the Diocletian’s Palace, it’s filled with Roman ruins and architecture.

 Zadar Or Split - Split Croatia Old Town architecture